rainyrecursion/java-tutorial/tutorial.md

 }
 ```

 If you look at the class definition for Animal, the attributes `name`, `age` and `counter` are now `protected` instead of `private`.
-While `private` means that attributes created in one file cannot be accessed directly in another file, `protected` means that attribtes created in one file can be accessed from files in the same package or child classes (`Mammal` and `Fish`) as well.
+While `private` means that attributes created in one file cannot be accessed directly in another file, `protected` means that attributes created in one file can be accessed from files in the same package or child classes (`Mammal` and `Fish`) as well.
 If `private` was used instead, `super.name` would not work.

 Do note that a class can only have one parent class.